qichaozhao/cards/_posts/2017-09-05-appnexus-tweets.md

 ```

 4. Set up a `conf.json` file with your API Keys and database credential information.
-5. Clone the script down from my repo (TBD), replace the keywords and so on with whatever you're interested in and run!
+5. Clone the script down from my [repo](https://github.com/qichaozhao/apn-summit-twitter), replace the keywords and so on with whatever you're interested in and run!

 ## Visualising the Data